FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

-After finishing a bootcamp in 2022, I was feeling restricted by a conception of data engineering that was technology-centered.
+After finishing a bootcamp in 2022, I had a conception of data engineering mostly technology-centered.
-Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I had more clarity with the role.
-But the variety of technical skills is still a major consideration when applying to jobs.
+Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I had more clarity with the role, but the variety of technical skills is still a major consideration when applying to jobs.

 This project is trying to achieve 2 things.
 First it's a tool to look up jobs gathered from various sources.
 The secondary goal is to gain insight into technologies present on the data engineering job market